BonganiSomba/NLP_ML/README.md

 # This is my mini project on Natural Language Processing/Sentimental Analysis using the BERT Neural Network

+Link for demostration/video: https://www.linkedin.com/feed/update/urn:li:activity:6841729340661649408/

 model.
 The aim of the project was to compare two Android Smartphones.
 The analysis was based on the review(comment section) from GSMArena.

 The sentimental score is out of 5: